-Clients for this service must be referred by their home county.
+Participants for this service must be referred by their home county.
 Contact your county’s Department of Human Services for information on supports coordination services available to you.
 If Familylinks Supports Coordination is available in your county, you’ll then be able to choose us as your provider.

 Who does it serve?

-Children and adults with intellectual disabilities.
+Children and adults with intellectual developmental disabilities and autism.

 What can you expect?

 - Each participant is assigned to a supports coordinator (SC), who works on behalf of the participant to find and arrange services as appropriate based on the participant’s needs.